 WB is trading around 18, which is essentially right where the stock came public back in 2014.
 WB has traded as high as 26 in its short life, and as low as 9, during the August 2015 free-fall, and 12 just last month.

-WB remains on the list of past holdings for Cabot Emerging Markets Investor, as we got shaken out during the February retreat.
+WB remains on the list of past holdings for Cabot Global Stocks Explorer, as we got shaken out during the February retreat.
 We’re always ready to get out of positions when the market (and a stock’s chart) turns against us.
 That’s part of how we can take on the risk inherent in emerging markets.

 But we still love the story and appreciate the stock’s rebound from its February low.

-If you’d like to know when to get back into WB, a click on this link will bring you a no-risk trial subscription to my Cabot Emerging Markets Investor, and the full story on how emerging markets in general (and China in particular) are performing.
+If you’d like to know when to get back into WB, a click on this link will bring you a no-risk trial subscription to my Cabot Global Stocks Explorer, and the full story on how emerging markets in general (and China in particular) are performing.
 And when WB is ready, I’ll tell you.
 Click here for more information.